 Hello!
 My name is April Hannah Llewellyn, april h l for short.

-After graduating, I returned to exploring illustration, jewelry making (including chainmaille), and sewing as creative passions.
-These days, the magic of the natural world, the brooding and the fantastic, and poetry and prose inspire my imagination most.
-I am also motivated by Chicago's DIY and local arts scene; in particular, building consent culture in and out of the burning man community.
-Many of my evenings are still happily making things and watching movies with my cow-kitty Sam though.
+These days, I am most inspired by the magic of the natural world and by Chicago's DIY and local arts scene — in particular, building consent culture in and out of the burning man community.
+When not advocating Ask First, many of my evenings are spent happily making things and watching movies with my cow-kitty Sam.

 I am thankful to share this life long love of making with you.